temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 `ComposeEmail` allows you to pass an email and message string, as well as a count integer, into the Workflow.

-Now that the data objects are declared, let's move on to writing the Workflow Definition.
+Now that the data objects are declared, you can now move on to writing the Workflow Definition.

 ### Define Workflow Definition